ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 To get started, use the `avalanche subnet create` command wizard to walk through the configuration of your very first subnet.
 Then, go ahead and deploy it with the `avalanche subnet deploy` command.
 You can use the rest of the commands to manage your subnet configurations.

 ### Subnet-EVM

 Subnet-EVM is a configurable Ethereum virtual machine designed for subnets.
 It supports airdrops, custom fee tokens, configurable gas parameters, and multiple stateful precompiles.
 To learn more, check out the [github project](https://github.com/ava-labs/subnet-evm).

 ### Create a Custom Subnet Configuration

+`avalanche subnet create <subnetName>`

 If you don't provide any arguments, the subnet creation wizard will walk you through the entire process.
 This will create a genesis file for your network.
 It contains all of the information you need to airdrop tokens, set a gas config, and enable any custom precompiles.
 You can read more about subnet configuration [here](./customize-a-subnet.md).

-One special note: Every EVM-based chain has a parameter called the `chainId`.
-When choosing a `chainId` for your network, you should choose a unique value.
-Check [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

-To use the wizard, run
+Example:

-`avalanche subnet create <subnetName>`
+Command `avalanche subnet create firstsubet` walks through following questions:

+- Choose a VM: default to SubnetEVM
+- Pick a chain ID
+- Set fees: default to Avalanche C-Chain's setting
+- Airdrop: default to airdrop 1 million tokens
+- Add a custom precompile to modify the EVM: default to no.

 The wizard won't customize every aspect of the Subnet-EVM genesis for you.
-For many fields, it chooses reasonable defaults.
 If you'd like complete control, you can specify a custom genesis by providing a path to the file you'd like to use.
 Run with:

 `avalanche subnet create <subnetName> --file <filepath>`

+One special note: Every EVM-based chain has a parameter called the `chainId`.
+When choosing a `chainId` for your network, you should choose a unique value.
+Check [chainlist.org](https://chainlist.org/) to see if the value you'd like is already in use.

 By default, creating a subnet configuration with the same subnetName as one that already exists will fail.
 To overwrite an existing config, use the force flag: